Guillemdb/FractalAI/README.md

 The document provides a brief explanation of the algorithms here presented and their potential applications on the field of Reinforcement Learning.

-To proof how how the Fractal Monte Carlo Agent performs on any Atari game you can refer to the [FMC example notebook](FMC_example.ipynb).
-The example allows runs either using the RAM content or pixel render as observations.
+To test how the Fractal Monte Carlo Agent performs on any Atari game you can refer to the [FMC example notebook](FMC_example.ipynb).
+This example allows us to run games using either the RAM content or the pixel render as observations.

 To better understand how the Swarm Wave algorithm works in practice you can refer to the [Swarm Wave example notebook](Swarm_Wave_example.ipynb).